Superior Electro-Optical Targeting Capability

-In 2012, the U.S. Department of Commerce chose Lockheed Martin Missiles and Fire Control as a recipient of the Malcolm Baldrige National Quality Award for performance excellence and quality achievement.
-Sniper ATP is produced in Lockheed Martin Missiles and Fire Control’s prestigious Fire Control factory.
+In 2012, the U.S. Department of Commerce chose Lockheed Martin Missiles and Fire Control for the Malcolm Baldrige National Quality Award for performance excellence and quality achievement.

 In 2010, the Precision Strike Association awarded the Lockheed Martin and U.S. Air Force Sniper ATP team its annual William J. Perry Award.
-The award is presented to programs that strengthen the country's national security by applying precision strike capability to U.S. Department of Defense systems.
-Sniper ATP was selected based on its significant impact in combat operations by reducing aircrew workload, enhancing warfighters' situational awareness and shortening the timeline to engage enemy insurgents while helping avoid fratricide and preventing harm to the civilian population.
+Sniper ATP was selected for its impact in combat operations by reducing aircrew workload, enhancing situational awareness and shortening the timeline to engage insurgents while helping avoid fratricide and preventing harm to the civilian population.